Saturday, May 6, 2017

 Thought addiction (TA) is a hidden addiction that affects millions of Americans every day.
 TA affects their mental, emotional, physical and spiritual health.

 Most people enter into an addictive pattern to numb out pain (emotional, mental, physical or spiritual), ignore or reduce perceived health issues, (like anxiety, panic or stress), to enhance a perceived personality weaknesses, quiet a constant looping negative thoughts or generally feeling out of control.
 Example: “If I do ______ (blank) then I will gain control.”
-Initially there is an experience of relief from feeling, behaving, thinking or using.
+Initially, there is an experience of relief from painful feelings, inappropriate behaviors, distorted thoughts or emotional hurts.
 But repetitive engagement soon becomes addictive and then toxic.

 Definition of Thought Addiction